Masmiseim36/nxpSDK/boards/twrk80f150m/driver_examples/sai/interrupt/readme.txt

 Overview
 ========
-The sai_interrupt example shows how to use sai fucntional API to implement interrupt playback:
+The sai_interrupt example shows how to use sai functional API to implement interrupt playback:

 In this example, one sai instance playbacks the audio data stored in flash/SRAM using interrupt.

 Toolchain supported
 ===================
-- IAR embedded Workbench 8.11.3
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.23
+- Keil MDK  5.29
-- GCC ARM Embedded 6-2017-q2
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.2.0
-- MCUXpresso10.1.0
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================